audreyfeldroy/cookiecutter-jquery/README.md

 ## Branches

 ### master
 This branch is @audreyr's own "opinionated" ultimate jQuery plugin template for projects.
-It started off as jquery-boilerplate, but has since been adapted for @audreyr's preferences:
+It started off as [jQuery Boilerplate](https://github.com/jquery-boilerplate/jquery-boilerplate), but it has since been adapted for @audreyr's preferences:
 * Follows [Felix's Node.js Style Guide](http://nodeguide.com/style.html) instead of the [jQuery Core Style Guide](http://contribute.jquery.org/style-guide/js/)

 ### jquery-boilerplate
-This branch aims to be as close as possible to the original [jquery-boilerplate](https://github.com/jquery-boilerplate/jquery-boilerplate/).
+This branch aims to be as close as possible to the original [jquery-boilerplate](https://github.com/jquery-boilerplate/jquery-boilerplate/), which I'm a big fan of.
 If it ever gets out of date, pull requests against this branch are appreciated.

 ## Similar Cookiecutters